13 Best Paintings at the Prado Museum

 Rogier Van der Weyden's masterpiece is a curious triptych with a rectangular shape and a projection in the center for the cross, painted with an outstanding mastery for the time.
 It surprises the colors and the exquisite technique of the author despite being a work of the early fifteenth century.

 As a curiosity, The Descent from the Cross is in the Prado because King Philip II was infatuated with it and had it brought by ship to Spain.
-The ship was shipwrecked but due to the good packaging the work remained intact.
+The ship was shipwrecked but due to the good packing the work remained intact.

-• Author: Rogier Van der Weyden
+- Author: Rogier Van der Weyden

-• Date: 1443
+- Date: 1443

-• Location: Room 058 of the Prado
+- Location: Room 058 of the Prado

-8. The Triptych of the Garden of Earthly Delights, by Bosch
+8. The triptych of the Garden of Earthly Delights, by Bosch

-The first two, the one on the left and the central part, represent paradise and the sin of Adam and Eve and the scene on the right symbolizes the hell to which sin leads.
+The first two, the one on the left and the central part, represent the paradise and the sin of Adam and Eve and the scene on the right symbolizes the hell to which sin leads.

 The deep iconography of the painting, its technique and colors and the complexity of the work have made it one of the main attractions of the Prado Museum.

-• Date: 1500
+- Date: 1500

-• Location: Room 056A of the Prado Museum
+- Location: Room 056A of the Prado

-9. The Annunciation, by Fra Angelico
+9. The Annunciation by Fra Angelico

 Fra Angelico's original name was Guido di Piero and he was a Renaissance painter based in Florence.
 He was ordained as a priest and changed his name and began to paint, being the Annunciation one of his first and most controversial creations.